balzac-lang/balzac/docs/source/editor.rst

 Compile
 """""""

-The :btm:`compile` statement takes a list of expression and compile them.
+The :btm:`eval` statement takes a list of expression and evaluate them.
 The compiled expressions are saved in text format in ``src-gen/_package-path_/transactions``.

 .. code-block:: btm